forcedotcom/sfdx-scanner/messages/run-command.md

 # flags.output-file.description

-If you don't specify this flag, the command outputs the results in the terminal.
+If you don't specify this flag, the command outputs the results to only the terminal.
 Use this flag to print the results to a file; the format of the results depends on the extension you provide.
 For example, "--output-file results.csv" creates a comma-separated values file.
 You can specify one of these extensions:

 - .csv
 - .html or .htm